huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

       ```SQL
       ALTER SESSION SET QUOTED_IDENTIFIERS_IGNORE_CASE = FALSE;
       ```
-      After executing the preceeding command, you can select table with lower case names by surrounding the names with double quotation marks.
+      After executing the preceding command, you can select table with lower case names by surrounding the names with double quotation marks.